BVR264/FyndAcademy-Project/README.md

-# Results-Server
+# Result-Server

 ## 1. Description

-All the results data will exist in STUDENTS database, Once student requests for result, after successful authentication with their OTP via Email, the result summary will be sent over email in from of PDF from the database via the results-server.
+All the results data will exist in STUDENTS database, Once student requests for result, after successful authentication with their OTP via Email, the result summary will be sent over email in from of PDF from the database via the result-server.

 ## 2. Working

-1. We expect the student results data in a `csv: data/students-results.csv` which we use to build `MySQL database`.
+1. We expect the student results data in a `csv: data/student.csv` which we use to build `MySQL database`.
 Any further data needs to be added to csv for it to reflect in database.
 2. First the webpage is displayed to the user which needs a `valid email` address to be submitted.
 3. When the user `submits` the email, we check whether user's `email` exists in the database.
 4. If the user is not found, we return `401_UNAUTHORIZED`